EnriquePSouza/webstore-api-2018/README.md

 ```
 ..\WebStore\WebStore.sln - Open Project Build and Run with the "WebStoreApi" set as Startup Project.
 ```
-in Visual Studio Code select the Folder "WebStore", Visual Studio Code ask you to create ".vscode" folder, click in "yes".
-Open Terminal (Ctrl+') and execute this commands:
+in Visual Studio Code, select the folder "WebStore".
+Visual Studio Code ask you to create ".vscode" folder.
+Click "yes".
+Open terminal (Ctrl+') and execute this commands:
 ```
 cd .\WebStore.Api\
+dotnet restore
 dotnet build
 dotnet run
 ```
 Or after the build access Visual Studio Code Debug menu and run the project.

-In command 'dotnet run' you need to open the browser and put your localhost informated in the Terminal.
+In command 'dotnet run' you need to open the browser and put your localhost informed in the Terminal.

 After the project is in running state, access:
 ```